dotnet/runtime/NewWorkflowDocs/building/building-coreclr.md

 ./build.cmd -subset clr -msbuild
 ```

-It is recommended to use *Ninja* for building the project on Windows, since it uses the build machine's resources more efficiently in comparison to Visual Studio's *MSBuild*.
+It is recommended to use *Ninja* on Windows, as it uses the build machine's resources more efficiently in comparison to Visual Studio's *MSBuild*.

 To use *Ninja* instead of *Make* on non-Windows: